gregory-ledenev/My-Portfolio/README.md

 ### Protection Sales

-Provides advanced functionality for license generation, maintenance and license delivery.
+Provides advanced functionality for license generation, maintenance, and license delivery.

 ### Protection Licensing Server

-Provides ability to distribute licenses on-demand and track their concurrent use according to the Named or Floating User Licensing Models.
+Provides an ability to distribute licenses on-demand and track their concurrent use according to the Named or Floating User Licensing Models.

 ## myPhoneDesktop